 Key Element Strength OK for Now Could be Better Urgent Gap Don't Know How do you know?
-1. Accurate Data: The principal ensures that teachers and school staff take attendance accurately and that it is entered daily into the district data system.
-2. Attendance Team: Our attendance team, led by an administrator, meets at least every two weeks to: (a) monitor attendance data and trends; (b) coordinate the school's multi-tiered attendance strategy; (c) examine the reasons for absences using quantitative and qualitative data, and; (d) ensure chronically absent students receive needed supports.
-3. Engaging Climate: Our school has a welcoming and engaging climate that promotes safety, great teaching and learning, and interpersonal relationships with students, families, and staff.
-4. Culture of Attendance : Our school promotes a culture of attendance in year-round communication to families and students (back to school events, letters, flyers, personal phone calls, etc.) and regularly recognizes good and improved attendance.
-5. Family Engagement: Our school staff reaches out to families and engages them as partners in problem-solving.
-6. District Policy: Our district policy promotes taking a problem-solving approach that includes all staff, students, families and partners at our school.
-7. Policy Dissemination: Our school ensures the district attendance policy is communicated to families through printed materials, posted on our website, and shared at school events.
-8. Staff Capacity: Our school ensures staff knows what is chronic absence, why it matters, and what are best practices for reducing it.
+1. Accurate Data: Teachers and school staff take attendance accurately and it is entered daily into the district data system.
+2. Team to Address Attendance: Our team, led by an administrator, meets at least every two weeks to: (a) monitor attendance data and trends; (b) coordinate the school's multi-tiered attendance strategy; (c) examine the reasons for absences using quantitative and qualitative data; and (d) ensure chronically absent students receive needed supports.
+3. Engaging Climate: Our school has a welcoming and engaging climate that promotes safety, belonging, great teaching and learning, and interpersonal relationships with students, families, and staff.
+4. Culture of Attendance : Our school promotes a culture of attendance in year-round communication to families and students (back-to-school events, letters, flyers, personal phone calls, etc.) and regularly recognizes good and improved attendance.
+5. Outreach: We reach out to chronically absent students and families and engage them as partners in improving attendance.
+6. Community Partners: Our school partners with community agencies that offer resources (e.g. expanded learning, health services, mentors) that help engage students and remove attendance barriers.
+7. Staff Capacity: Our school ensures staff knows what is chronic absence, why it matters, and what are effective attendance practices.
+8. Continuous Improvement: We use data to assess the effectiveness of practices in order to expand what works and modify what does not.
 9. Improvement Plan: Our strategies for supporting student attendance are reflected in our school improvement plan.
-10. Community Partners: Our school partners with community agencies that offer resources (afterschool, health services, mentors) that help engage students and remove attendance barriers.
+10. District Policy: Our district policy promotes a positive problem-solving approach to improving attendance with legal action only used as a last resort.

-(Note: Chronic Absence is missing => 10% of school over a year including any type of absence; Satisfactory Attendance is missing =< 5% of school over a year)
+(Note: Chronic Absence is missing => 10% of school over a year, including any type of absence; Satisfactory Attendance is missing =< 5% of school over a year)